PotapenkoEugene/Microdochium_genome_assembly/README.md

 Position arguments: input_R1.fq.gz input_R2.fq.gz KAIJU_output.gz out_good_R1.fq out_good_R2.fq out_bad_R1.fq out_bad_R2.fq

 ## Results
-In **Reports** folder you can find multiqc, AfterQC, blobtools2, KAJU, QUAST, RepeatMasker, BUSCO and KEGG reports.
+In **Reports** folder you can find multiqc, AfterQC, blobtools2, KAIJU, QUAST, RepeatMasker, BUSCO and KEGG reports.

 Size of the assembled genomes were 36.7/36.8/37.2 mb.
 Genomes consisted of  1360/817/272 scaffolds.
 10 304 predicted genes were found.
 Median gene length is 1,454 bp and median protein length is 426 amino acids.
 The estimated percent of genome repeat is 4.59%.
 Functional annotation was done.
 BUSCO output was similar to published *M. bolleyi*'s annotation.
 We are planning to reassemble the genome with Nanopore reads and use RNA-seq reads for more precise annotation.